Eurovision Young Musicians 1994: Jury members

-Broadcasting
+Broadcasts

 EBU members from the following countries broadcast the final round.
+Known details on the broadcasts in each country, including the specific broadcasting stations and commentators are shown in the tables below.

 Official album

 7th Eurovision Competition For Young Musicians was the official compilation album of the 1994 Contest, put together by the European Broadcasting Union and released by the host broadcaster TVP shortly after the contest in June 1994.
 The album featured live recordings of all 24 participants including those who took part in the semi-final round, divided into 2 separate CDs.